Perumthachan: Birth and related legends

 Many legends of Perumthachan are seen in Aithihyamala, the compilation of legends and folklore of Kerala written by Kottarathil Sankunni.
-Given that Perumthachan was a Vishwakarma his parents must also have been Carpenter.
+Given that Perumthachan was a Vishwakarma his biological parents were not craftsmen, his biological father, Vararuchi,was a scholar in the palace of Vikramadhitya.
+He married a woman whom he beloved that she belonged to his caste but later he understood that she belonged to a lower caste.
 After their marriage, they set out on a long journey.
-Each of them grew famous in their lives and many tales and lores were attributed, with them as the main cast.
+During this time, the woman gave birth to twelve children.
+Each of them grew famous in their lives and many tales and lore were attributed, with them as the main caste.
 The eldest was Agnihothri, a Brahmin, whose place is Mezhathur in Thrithala.
 The others are Perumthachan (Master carpenter), Naranath Bhranthan (an eccentric philosopher who was perceived as a madman), Vayillakunnilappan (a child with no mouth, whom the mother wanted to keep with her) and so on.

 Since Raman (രാമന്) was raised by parents who belonged to the Thachan, he mastered the art and science of carpentry, architecture, and sculpture to become a Perumthachan.
 He read the sacred texts and imbibed the ancient intellectual tradition.
 He was commissioned for many a great architectural project to build temples and palaces.